XylarDark/OfGoldAndGrace/README.md

 2. **Follow Code Standards**: Adhere to `.cursorrules` for style, patterns, and architecture
 3. **Write Tests**: Add tests for new functionality in `assets/__tests__/`
 4. **Update Documentation**: Keep README and code comments current
-5. **Submit PR**: Use the PR template with complete testing checklist
+5. **Submit PR**: Use the PR template with complete testing and performance budget checklists

 ### Code Review Process